New business starts in Washington are warming up | Coronavirus Economy daily chart

-Washington state’s new business starts, as indicated in applications for federal tax IDs, have climbed back into the territory they were in before the pandemic struck — running several a few percentage points above their level in 2019.
+Washington state’s new business starts, as indicated in applications for federal tax IDs, have climbed back into the territory they were in before the pandemic struck — running several percentage points above their level in 2019.

 The national pace of business formation has definitely accelerated, popping to more than 113,000 last week from 82,600 three weeks earlier.
 (The chart uses a rolling four-week average to smooth out fluctuations.)